CecilenaCarnes/LCTIncome/readme.md

 			These are displayed on the screen before you input the Gross Income Amount

 		Create and call 3 functions or methods.
 1 must return a value that is used in the application.
-			In Class.cs getData() function. - Retrieves to write the Employee and Payroll data.
+			In Class.cs getData() function. - Called in Program.cs to write the Employee and Payroll data.
-			In Program.cs ToString() method is used in returning the date.
+			In Program.cs Header() method is used for displaying company information.
-			In Program.cs Console.ReadLine() and Console.WriteLine() used throughout.
+			In Program.cs Date() method is used for displaying date when needed.
-			In Program.cs Convert.ToInt32(Console.Readline())
+			In Program.cs Line() method is used to separate information.

 		Choose 3 from Feature List.
 			Master Loop - Enter to move forward.
-Enter Income value for calculation.
+Enter Income value for calculation then you are ask to enter another.
+Yes to do another or any other key to exit.
 			Additional Class which inherits from other.
 Payroll contains title and dependents but I am calling it from Employee.
 			List - Displays the List of Employees, Title and number of Dependants.
 			Calculate and Display Data - External input is user input and various calculations to arrive at payroll, tax, expense.